 .
 Labels inside the txt file should be separated by newlines.KmsKeyId -> (string)

-The Amazon Web Services Key Management Service key (Amazon Web Services KMS) that Amazon SageMaker uses to encrypt your output models with Amazon S3 server-side encryption after compilation job.
-If you don’t provide a KMS key ID, Amazon SageMaker uses the default KMS key for Amazon S3 for your role’s account.
+The Amazon Web Services Key Management Service key (Amazon Web Services KMS) that Amazon SageMaker AI uses to encrypt your output models with Amazon S3 server-side encryption after compilation job.
+If you don’t provide a KMS key ID, Amazon SageMaker AI uses the default KMS key for Amazon S3 for your role’s account.
 For more information, see KMS-Managed Encryption Keys in the Amazon Simple Storage Service Developer Guide.

 The KmsKeyId can be any of the following formats: